sonatype-nexus-community/auditjs/README.md

 As this program depends on the OSS Index database, network access is required.
 Connection problems with OSS Index will result in an exception.

-The current version of AuditJS only reports on top level dependencies.
-If feedback indicates people are interested we will extend auditing to run against the full dependency tree

 The NVD does not always indicate all (or any) of the affected versions it is best to read the vulnerability text itself to determine whether any particular version is known to be vulnerable.